richwrd/richwrd/README.md

   </summary>

 <p align="center">
-  Deixe seu comentário ou vibe aqui!
+  Leave your comment or vibe here (click on any image)!<br>
-  Pode ser um feedback, uma ideia ou apenas um "oi" ✨
+  It can be feedback, an idea, or just a "hi" ✨
 </p>